joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/12/travel/europe-travel-tourism-wildfires-heat-waves.html

 **With Big Choices Ahead, Ocasio-Cortez Navigates New Territory**\
-`Representative Alexandria Ocasio-Cortez’s decision to share her decision to freeze her eggs, the news that her longtime relationship had ended and talk of a presidential run have only intensified the debates that swirl around her.`\
+`Representative Alexandria Ocasio-Cortez’s sharing of her decision to freeze her eggs, the news that her longtime relationship had ended and talk of a presidential run have intensified the debates that swirl around her.`\
 https://www.nytimes.com/2026/08/12/us/politics/with-big-choices-ahead-ocasio-cortez-navigates-new-territory.html

 **Three Questions for Democrats After an Eye-Opening Loss for Progressives**\